 Julie Pitzel has been a receptionist, radio DJ, bill collector, telemarketer, administrative assistant, community college instructor, and an expediter (aka professional nag).
 She’s been involved in the Houston writing community for many years including two years as President of a local Romance Writers of America Chapter.
 She writes paranormal fiction from a geodesic dome south of Houston, where she lives with her husband and a pair of cats.
-This is her second appearance in Heart’s Kiss.
+This is her third appearance in Heart’s Kiss.

 by Julie Pitzel

-Copyright © 2015 by
+Copyright © 2017 by Julie Pitzel.